 All students should feel free to go to any faculty member for support or guidance regarding any concerns or problems: academic, social, or personal.
 Their houseparents or advisors may be especially helpful in resolving problems associated with day-to-day living at the school.
-The school counselor will meet with students who may be in need of additional support, on a short-term basis, and then refer those students to outside counseling, if necessary.
-The school counselor will also support faculty and administration concerning student issues, and serve on the school's Guidance Committee.
+The School Counselor is available to meet with students who may be in need of additional support, on a short-term basis, and then refer those students to outside counseling, if necessary.
+The School Counselor will also support faculty and administration concerning student issues, and Chairs the school's Guidance Committee.

-Should a student need ongoing counseling from a non-Darrow professional, therapists and counselors are available in the area.
-Please see the Dean of Students, School Counselor, or the Health Services Coordinator for details.
-Darrow will arrange transportation to and from regular medical and mental health appointments for a fee.
+Should a student need ongoing counseling, from a non-Darrow professional, therapists and counselors are available in the area.
+Please see the School Counselor or Director of Health Services for details.
+Darrow will arrange transportation to and from regular medical and mental health appointments for a fee of \$45.00.